starvagrant/toh/toh.markdown/march_of_the_cnidocytes.md

 "I don't suspect that woke Cora."

 "She could sleep through an atomic blast.
 Still, I think I better check on her," Electra went in for a minute, and came out looking for a ratty looking rag, with paint flecks here and there on its surface.
 A minute or two later she came back with the rag, which had fresh paint on it.
-When Electra noticed Creed's curiosity she mentioned, "She's been fingerpainting.
+When Electra noticed Creed's curiosity she mentioned, "She's been finger-painting.
 Must have fallen asleep without washing her hands."

 "Oh," Creed did not say the word with much strength, but Electra seemed eager to qualify.

 "She's old enough to start using a brush, I think, but she seems to be just as fascinated by the feeling of painting that she hasn't really given it a try.
 It's messy, but children need their independence I think, so I remind her for the dozenth time to wash her hands."

 Whilst she was clearing this up, Creed was negotiating with Electra's couch.
-It was a hideous brown and the upholestry was rough, but it sunk well with Creed's weight.
+It was a hideous brown and the upholstery was rough, but it sunk well with Creed's weight.
 No doubt it had been purchased at some second hand shop without a consideration for color, or maybe it had been left their by the previous home's owner.
 Creed fell asleep almost instantaneously, but he could swear, before he did so, a blanket being stretched over him.

 --------------------------------------